gardener/gardener/docs/usage/reversed-vpn-tunnel.md

 ### HA Architecture for VPN

 Establishing a connection from the VPN client on the shoot to the server in the control plane works nearly the same way as in the non-HA case.
-The only difference is that the VPN client targets one of two VPN server, represented by two services
+The only difference is that the VPN client targets one of two VPN servers, represented by two services
 `vpn-seed-server-0` and `vpn-seed-server-1` with endpoints in pods with the same name.
 The VPN tunnel is used by a `kube-apiserver` to reach nodes, services, or pods in the shoot cluster.
-In the non-HA case, a kube-apiserver uses an HTTP proxy running as a side-car in the VPN server to address the shoot networks via the VPN tunnel and the `vpn-shoot` acting as router.
+In the non-HA case, a kube-apiserver uses an HTTP proxy running as a side-car in the VPN server to address the shoot networks via the VPN tunnel and the `vpn-shoot` acts as a router.
 In the HA case, the setup is more complicated.
 Instead of an HTTP proxy in the VPN server, the kube-apiserver has additional side-cars.
 One side-car for each VPN client to connect to the corresponding VPN server.
 On the shoot side there are now two `vpn-shoot` pods, each with two VPN clients for each VPN server.